 Complementary to measurements, the numerical methods used in this work are introduced in the following section.
-First, an ice crystal model needs to be assumed which can be used in a scattering algorithm to simulate the backscattering of these crystals.
-On this basis, radar variables can be computed which can then be compared to radar measurements.
-As we intended to retrieve the apparent shape, the size and the mass of the detected ice hydrometeors, we used aspect ratio (hereafter referred as AR), median mass diameter ($D{\rm m}$) of the PSD, and ice water content as three degrees of freedom of the simulated ice particles for the development of look-up tables (LUTs).
-Different LUTs for several angles of radars geometry (Fig. 2) were created.
-Their values were then interpolated to fit all possible radar viewing geometries and used in the ice retrieval.
-The a-priori assumptions used in the simulations are fully described in the following sub-sections.
+First, an ice crystal model needs to be assumed, which can be used in a scattering algorithm to simulate the backscattering of these crystals.
+On this basis, radar variables can be computed, which can then be compared to radar measurements.
+As we intended to retrieve the apparent shape, size, and mass of the detected ice hydrometeors, we used the aspect ratio (hereafter referred to as AR), median mass diameter (D_m) of